Kadunapikin/JavascriptPractice/README.md

 Write a code to splice guava and cashew into fruits array and display the outcome on the html page.
 Write a code to splice lemon out of fruits array and display the outcome on the html page.
 Write a code to slice rice, beans, yam and soya from foods array into citrus array and display the outcome on the html page.
-Write a code to slice out rice and beans element from foods array into grape array and display the outcome on the html page.
+Write a code to slice out rice and beans elements from foods array into grape array and display the outcome on the html page.
 Write a code to covert foods array to a comma separated strings and display the outcome on the html page.